-Carl: These are, like, the giving advice.
+Carl: These are, the giving advice.
 I think there is no value in their advice.
 Right?
-Like, the vast majority, the problem is, the paradox I see, never before has there been less value in the industry’s advice and never before has there been, in my mind, a higher value in a real, you know, financial planner or advisor’s advice.
-Like, I’ve never seen such a disconnect between those.
+The vast majority, the problem is, the paradox I see, never before has there been less value in the industry’s advice and never before has there been, in my mind, a higher value in a real financial planner or advisor’s advice.
+I’ve never seen such a disconnect between those.
 Does that make sense to you?
 Is there a place to start there?

-Michael: Well, I think so, but I feel like, and maybe, like, you’re going right off the roller coaster of the emails out of the gate, but, like, I feel like you’ve got to define, like, this no-value financial advisor, financial advice thing from what you’re calling real financial advice.
+Michael: Well, I think so, but I feel like, and maybe you’re going right off the roller coaster of the emails out of the gate, but I feel like you’ve got to define this no-value financial advisor, financial advice thing from what you’re calling real financial advice.

 Carl: Yeah.
 So here’s what I mean.

 Just like I remember sitting in early 2000 when that job did have value, right?
-Like when the risk tolerance questionnaire was like new novel idea.
+When the risk tolerance questionnaire was a new, novel idea.
 If you were sitting in a chair next to me and you were a stockbroker, right, and your value then was access to information and transactions, right?
-Like, many of the people listening to this won’t even remember, but there was a time when you could not get a stock quote unless you called me.
+Many of the people listening to this won’t even remember, but there was a time when you could not get a stock quote unless you called me.

 Michael: Yeah.
 And there was a long period where you could not get a mutual fund unless you called a broker to sell it to you.
 And there were no ETFs.
-Like, that was the only way you could literally get access.
+That was the only way you could literally get access.

 Carl: Yes.
 So at that moment, that group of…for years, I don’t know how many years but decades, there was a group of people that that was their value.
 And then we saw this shift.
-I think we saw the shift into like asset allocation, you know, a move away from security selection and access to information and transactions into like portfolio design, early days of portfolio design.
+I think we saw the shift into asset allocation, a move away from security selection and access to information and transactions into portfolio design, early days of portfolio design.

-Michael: I mean, I think it was technology that did it to us.
-Like, you know, we were the gatekeepers with access to stocks and bonds and mutual funds, and then this internet thing showed up and E-Trade started running commercials that said, “You can get access to all this stuff.
+Michael: I think it was technology that did it to us.
+We were the gatekeepers with access to stocks and bonds and mutual funds, and then this internet thing showed up and E-Trade started running commercials that said, “You can get access to all this stuff.
 It’s so easy a baby could do it,” right?
-Remember there was, like, the E-Trade baby in a crib.
-And all of a sudden, like, “Why am I paying a broker to buy a thing that’s so easy to buy on the internet a baby can do it?”
+Remember there was the E-Trade baby in a crib.
+And all of a sudden, “Why am I paying a broker to buy a thing that’s so easy to buy on the internet a baby can do it?”
 And we had to move on.
 And I think where we moved to was like, “Sure, any baby can buy a stock or a mutual fund, but I will create for you an asset-allocated diversified portfolio.”
-And, like, that was our value proposition that went beyond, you know, the security selection, stock-picking, even standalone fund-picking.
+And that was our value proposition that went beyond the security selection, stock-picking, even standalone fund-picking.

-Like, I started in 2000, similar to you, and, like, the guy next to me crushed it in his first year selling the Munder NetNet Fund.
-And, like, that was his fund and that was his baby and he sold the heck out of it.
-I forget what the numbers were… it did, like, 100% in 1999 or something crazy just buying all the dot-coms indiscriminately.
-But, like, he sold that fund.
+I started in 2000, similar to you, and the guy next to me crushed it in his first year selling the Munder NetNet Fund.
+And, that was his fund and that was his baby and he sold the heck out of it.
+I forget what the numbers were… it did, 100% in 1999 or something crazy just buying all the dot-coms indiscriminately.
+But he sold that fund.
 That was the thing.
 And then all of a sudden we said, “Well, wait, you can buy that fund, never mind whether you should buy that fund, but you could buy that fund without him.”
 So we had to do something more and we said, “Well, now the value is I will make for you this diversified asset-allocated portfolio, and I will fit it to your goals.”

 Carl: Right, right, right.
-Like, even that word “goals” is like really early, right?
-It was like timeframe and a little bit of risk in the risk tolerance questionnaire, out popped the portfolio.
+Even that word “goals” is really early, right?
+It was timeframe and a little bit of risk in the risk tolerance questionnaire, out popped the portfolio.
 And we were…I think at that point, that was valuable.
 Right?
-The idea of portfolio design and… But now I want to fast-forward because we’ve got to get to it, which is, I feel a little bit like if you’re hanging on to that, and I know, like, we’re preaching to the choir, like, the people most likely to see this are going to be like, “Yeah, of course.”
+The idea of portfolio design and… But now I want to fast-forward because we’ve got to get to it, which is, I feel a little bit like if you’re hanging on to that, and I know, we’re preaching to the choir, the people most likely to see this are going to be like, “Yeah, of course.”
 Right?

 Quantifying The Value Of Advice [10:47]

-Michael: Well, so, you know, of course, I have to start with this from the nerdy perspective, being, you know, the research nerd that I am.
+Michael: Well, so, of course, I have to start with this from the nerdy perspective, being the research nerd that I am.

 Carl: Of course, you do.

 Michael: Absolutely.
 Right?
 So we start with the studies like Morningstar’s Gamma, Envestnet calls it Sigma, Vanguard calls it Advisor Alpha, right?
-We can start saying like, “Let’s start quantifying the stuff we do and the value we can add.”
-Like, let’s go beyond the security selection stuff.
+We can start saying, “Let’s start quantifying the stuff we do and the value we can add.”
+Let’s go beyond the security selection stuff.
 We’ll wash that out.
-You know, active versus passive I think is a discussion for another day.
-But, like, I can do tax-loss harvesting.
+Active versus passive I think is a discussion for another day.
+But I can do tax-loss harvesting.
 I can help you with asset location.
 I can help you with optimal decision strategies.
-Heck, I can just make sure that at least you get the stinking index return and don’t, you know, mismanage yourself lower.
+Heck, I can just make sure that at least you get the stinking index return and don’t mismanage yourself lower.
 Obviously, I don’t have to tell you about the behavior gap phenomenon.
 I think you’ve heard of it.

-But, right, we can start taking those pieces and say, “Look, forget excess investment return, like, I will give you other advice around these dollars that start lifting up the value beyond just what you would have gotten on your own.”
-And, you know, fortunately, at least when you look at the studies like Morningstar’s Gamma, you come up with a number that’s higher than what we charge.
-You know, thank God, value greater than cost, this is good for our business.
-You know, Morningstar pegged this at 1.8% is the value of the advisor in those categories.
+But, right, we can start taking those pieces and say, “Look, forget excess investment return, I will give you other advice around these dollars that start lifting up the value beyond just what you would have gotten on your own.”
+And, fortunately, at least when you look at the studies like Morningstar’s Gamma, you come up with a number that’s higher than what we charge.
+Thank God, value greater than cost, this is good for our business.
+Morningstar pegged this at 1.8% is the value of the advisor in those categories.
 I think Vanguard’s Advisor Alpha brought it as high as about 3%, depending on sort of what things you put into that bucket, particularly how much weight you give to what behavior gap the client would have inflicted on themselves without the advisor.

 Carl: Yeah, yeah.
-And again, like, that’s all…to me, that’s like meat and potatoes.
+And again, that’s all…to me, that’s like meat and potatoes.
 The value of a real true professional does that.
 I think there’s another level here.
-And it’s…but, like, where I’m really curious to hear your perspective on it, and that’s the people crying in my office, right?
-Like, that’s the people that…and I think the vast majority of people, what I mean by that is I don’t have a safe place to talk about money.
-I don’t have anyone…I don’t even know how, let alone, “How do I sort through like…?”
-Again, I can give you…you could give me 100 examples, I can give you 100 examples, like, just…and then when you add a couple to the mix, right?
+And it’s…but, where I’m really curious to hear your perspective on it, and that’s the people crying in my office, right?
+That’s the people that…and I think the vast majority of people, what I mean by that is I don’t have a safe place to talk about money.
+I don’t have anyone…I don’t even know how, let alone, “How do I sort through…?”
+Again, I can give you…you could give me 100 examples, I can give you 100 examples, just…and then when you add a couple to the mix, right?

-Like, let me give you this great example that I saw.
+Let me give you this great example that I saw.
 I think it was Courtney Pullen who told the story.
 It was really good.
 It was about this couple.
 He got called by an advisor.
-Courtney does all this consulting with high-end advisors, and particularly on, like, maybe a marriage that they’re not quite seeing money the same way.
+Courtney does all this consulting with high-end advisors, and particularly on, maybe a marriage that they’re not quite seeing money the same way.
 Surprise, surprise, that happens.
 And the couple came in… Actually, let me tell you a different…Courtney’s story is amazing.
 Let me tell you a different story.
-A friend of mine just… He said his wife forever was always, like, wanting a car.
+A friend of mine just… He said his wife forever was always, wanting a car.
 And he couldn’t…this is like a decade worth of conversations.
 And I could tell the exact same story about my wife and I and the remodeled kitchen which I wrote about.
 But she wanted a new car.
-And he was telling us like, “I just don’t get it.
-Like, she doesn’t seem to be concerned about, like, image or…you know, in any other area of our lives.
-Like having the newest clothes and the fanciest house, like, none of that matters.
+And he was telling us, “I just don’t get it.
+She doesn’t seem to be concerned about, image or… in any other area of our lives.
+Like having the newest clothes and the fanciest house, none of that matters.
 And she just won’t stop bringing up getting a new car.”

 Michael: Yeah, I thought we were paying for it.
 Yeah.

 Carl: And you’re like, “Wait, this is the first time you’ve had this conversation?”
 So I’m thinking empathy.
 Right?
 Listening, goal clarification.
-Like, I think, “What are your goals?” is quite possibly one of the worst questions we could ask, versus like, “Nobody knows?”
+I think, “What are your goals?” is quite possibly one of the worst questions we could ask, versus, “Nobody knows?”

 Michael: Nobody knows?